Diana-Kravtsova/dkrautsova-git/Topic4/Task2.md

 Preparation Steps:

-1. Create and go to branch *Section4* on basis of branch *master* on server and pull changes to local;
+1. Create a new feature branch *Section4* on basis of branch *master* and switch to it;

+Tasks:

 2. Create a new directory *Section4*;
-3. Get this file (Topic4/Task2.md from branch *Tasks*) to branch *Section4* to directory *Section4*;

-Tasks:

-4. Compare current branch to branch *master* and write difference down to new file *Section4/diff_b2b.txt*;
+3. Compare current branch to branch *development* and write difference down to new file *Section4/diff_b2b.txt*;
-5. Create a new file *test.txt* in directory *Section4* and put few lines there;
+4. Create a new file *test.txt* in directory *Section4* and put few lines there;
-6. Stage current changes
+5. Stage current changes;
-7. Update file *Section4/test.txt* with few linew of new code
+6. Update file *Section4/test.txt* with few lines of new code
-8. Compare current branch Working Directory to Staging Area and write difference down to new file *Section4/diff_wd2sa.txt*;
+7. Compare current branch Working Directory to Staging Area and write difference down to new file *Section4/diff_wd2sa.txt*;
-9. Stage and commit current changes
+8. Stage and commit current changes;
-10. Update file *Section4/test.txt* with few linew of new code
+9. Update file *Section4/test.txt* with few lines of new code
-11. Commit current changes
+10. Commit current changes;
-12. Compare current commit to the previous one and write difference down to new file *Section4/diff_c2c_1.txt*;
+11. Compare current commit to the previous one and write difference down to new file *Section4/diff_c2c_1.txt*;
-13. Compare current commit to the one before previous and write difference down to new file *Section4/diff_c2c_2.txt*;
+12. Compare current commit to the one before previous and write difference down to new file *Section4/diff_c2c_2.txt*;
-14. Commit this change to branch *Section4* and push commit to corresponding server branch for review;

-Final Steps - merge all to master branch( with task ):

-15. Once reviewed by Tutor, merge all the changes to branch *master* (Check README.md file for instructions);
-16. Change to branch *master* if not yet on it;
-17. Compare local branch *master* to server branch *master* and write difference down to new file *Section4/diff_m2m.txt*;
+13. Compare local branch *Section4* to server branch *Section4* and write difference down to new file *Section4/diff_l2s.txt*;
+14. Commit current changes;
-18. In directory *Section4* run command *history >> history2.txt* and stage changes;
+15. In directory *Section4* run command *history >> history2.txt* and stage this change;
+16. Get this file (Topic4/Task2.md from branch *Tasks*) to current branch to directory *Section4*.
-19. Include these changes into previous commit (Check README.md file for instructions);
+17. Include these changes into new commit with description "Task#2 Details" (Check README.md file for instructions);
-20. Push branch *master* changes to server for review;
+18. Push changes to corresponding server branch *Section4*;
+19. Create a merge request to apply required changes to *development* branch;

+Final Steps - no need to merge to *master* branch:

-21. Once reviewed by Tutor, task is completed.
+20. Once reviewed by Tutor, task is completed.

-#### Once done, you can follow up on next Topic/Task assignment.
+#### Once all the steps are done, you can follow up on next Topic/Task assignment.